OanaGaskey/Behavioral-Cloning/README.md

 I tried adding more than one dropout layer but the validation loss was not decreasing by so much and the car had a harder time driving around.
 So in the end I only kept one dropout layer after the Dense 100 fully connected layer.

-The output is only one value, the steering angle.

 This is a very powerful model and rather simple and elegant at the same time given the complexity of the task of steering a car around the track.

 ![model1](examples/model1.JPG)